Nairobi’s Mombasa road traffic is legendary.

 Which is why our phones in the office begin to ring incessantly in the evening when our clients are running late for the evening flights.
 In addition, and before entering JKIA, all vehicles must go through a security screening yard.
 The security checks can take upwards of 10 minutes or more because there will be many vehicles dropping passengers to the airport and, the passengers must alight from their vehicles and walk through a manual security scan area as well.
 Therefore, as a matter of policy and precaution, our clients are well briefed of the need to arrive at the airport at least 3 hours before their flight

 But, even with all these precautions in place, inevitably, many of our clients will run late for their flights.
-These are some tried and tested actions that we undertake and the result is that many of our clients have made it to their flights on time.
+Here are some tried and tested actions that we undertake for our clients, and the result is that many of our clients have made it to their flights on time.

-The first thing we do is call the airport to find out about the status of the flight.
+The first thing we do is to call the airport to find out about the status of the flight.
 The station manager of the airline the client is on will usually let us know whether the flight is delayed or on time.
-In the case, when there is unusual traffic on Mombasa road, some amazing airlines such as Emirates will hold their flights for upto 20 minutes to allow their passengers to get to the airport.
+On a day when there is unusual traffic on Mombasa road, some amazing airlines such as Emirates will hold their flights for upto 20 minutes to allow their passengers to get to the airport.

-Once the client makes the flight, we ensure that the airline‘s system hasn’t recorded the client as a no-show and cancelled the return.
+Once the client makes it into the flight, we ensure that the airline‘s system hasn’t recorded the client as a no-show and cancelled the return leg of his/her flight.
 It is rare that this happens but sometimes it does.
 It is crucial for us to check this immediately to correct the ‘false’ no-show and maintain the same seat or fare on the return journey.

 For elite passengers with an elite frequent flier status, running late for your flight is not a worry.
 There are numerous options available to you to ensure that you make it in time for your flight.
 We know that airlines can delay a plane departure for certain elite status flyers or dignitaries.
 We therefore ensure that we quote our client’s elite flying status when we call the airport, and we would urge independent travelers to do the same.